-Gymnastics and tumbling are a great way for students to learn fundamental skills like balancing and rolling, while strengthening their bodies.
+Gymnastics activities are a great way for students to learn fundamental skills like balancing and rolling, while strengthening their bodies.

 It is great to begin a gymnastics lesson with stretching to warm-up arms, legs, and calf muscles.
 Next, have students partner stretch to practice balance and gain confidence in beginner stunts such as the Partner Chair Balance, the Partner “V” Lean Back, and the Partner “V” Lean Side.